 2.5.1.
-Financial assets at fair value through profit or loss
+Financial assets at fair value through profit or loss (FVTPL)

-This category has two sub-categories:
+This category is divided into two sub-categories:

-- Financial assets held for trading. - Financial assets designated at fair value through profit and loss at inception.
+- Financial assets held for trading. - Financial assets designated at fair value through profit and loss (FVTPL) at inception.

-A financial asset is classified as held for trading if it is acquired or incurred principally for the purpose of selling or repurchasing in the short term or if it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short term profit making.
-Derivatives are also categorized as held for trading unless they are designated as hedging instruments
+A financial asset is classified as held for trading if it is acquired or incurred principally for the purpose of selling or repurchasing in the short term, or if it is a part of a portfolio of identified financial instruments that are managed together, and for which there is evidence of an actual recent pattern of short-term profit making.
+Derivatives are also categorized as held for trading, unless they are designated as hedging instruments.

-Financial instruments, other than those held for trading, are classified as financial assets designated at fair value through profit and loss if they meet one or more of the criteria set out below:
+Financial instruments, other than those held for trading, are classified as financial assets designated at fair value through profit and loss (FVTPL) if they meet one or more of the criteria set out below:

 - When the designation eliminates or significantly reduces measurement and recognition inconsistencies that would arise from measuring financial assets or financial liabilities, on different bases.
-Under this criterion, an accounting mismatch would arise if the debt securities issued were accounted for at amortized cost, because the related derivatives are measured at fair value with changes in the fair value recognized in the income statement.
-The main classes of financial instruments designated by the Bank are loans and advances and long-term debt issues. - Applies to groups of financial assets, financial liabilities or combinations thereof that are managed, and their performance evaluated, on a fair value basis in accordance with a documented risk management or investment strategy, and where information about the groups of financial instruments is reported to management on that basis. - Relates to financial instruments containing one or more embedded derivatives that significantly modify the cash flows resulting from those financial instruments, including certain debt issues and debt securities held.
+Under this criterion, an accounting mismatch would arise if the debt securities issued were accounted for at amortized cost, because the related derivatives are measured at fair value with changes in the fair value recognized in the income statement. - Applies to groups of financial assets, financial liabilities or combinations thereof that are managed, and their performance evaluated, on a fair value basis in accordance with a documented risk management or investment strategy, and where information about the groups of financial instruments is reported to management on that basis. - Relates to financial instruments containing one or more embedded derivatives that significantly modify the cash flows resulting from those financial instruments, including certain debt issues and debt securities held.